digirati-co-uk/canvas-panel/about.md

   * Behaviour of the panel for entering and exiting full screen
   * CSS styling for the above

-Compare this with the quilt example - there are many similarities; to what extent is this the same component just differing in configuration?
+Compare this with the Quilt example - there are many similarities; to what extent is this the same component just differing in configuration?
 How much code should you have to write to produce each of these two user experiences from the same component?
 What does that code look like?
 How do you style it all with CSS?
 Do you need to hook into rendering events to take control, injecting content into the DOM, or are these two examples simple enough to work through configuration?

 * In the Patchwork example on the Google Arts and Culture site, similar source data produces a very different user experience.

+CanvasPanel is a component, but we advance and develop it by building applications that need to use it to deliver a particular user experience.
+Use cases come from existing deep zoom interactives, narratives, guided exploration of images and other media, viewing tools, annotation tools, content creation tools.
+The component's shape and boundaries emerge slowly from this process.

 ## As a component

 If you’re looking to build a bespoke Manifest viewer, CanvasPanel is a major component of it.
 In this respect it can work with the UV just like the UV’s current OpenSeadragon module.
 It can sit in other harnesses too, the simplest being a web page that emits multiple CanvasPanels, one for each page, and passes them their appropriate Canvas after parsing the Manifest.

-The UV uses libraries like Manifesto, but so would CanvasPanel.
+The UV uses libraries like Manifesto, but so does CanvasPanel.
 What’s the relationship between them, the division of responsibility?
 CanvasPanel, to function as a standalone component, needs certain capabilities that typical containing applications are also likely to need.
 For example, collecting the text content of multiple canvases for some purpose.
 CanvasPanel has the means of collecting the text annotations because it might want to draw them; can the containing application reuse this capability for content collection and processing?
 That is, use CanvasPanel’s functionality on top of the Canvas model for its own purposes?
 Then CanvasPanel is doing two things - it’s a renderer, and a library of functionality on top of the model, like Manifesto+Manifold.
 CanvasPanel and the containing application are likely to be referencing the same libraries, implying a separation and collaboration between the containing application, CanvasPanel and these libraries - but that would hinder standalone usage.
 In the other direction, the Manifest-level client’s understanding of IIIF Ranges may be expressed by drawing range boundaries on the Canvas, through CanvasPanel’s API.
 An example Range is a newspaper article spread across pages and columns, covering parts of several Canvases.
 These boundaries/highlights aren’t coming from annotation content that the CanvasPanel component can see, they are Manifest-level structural information that the higher level client needs to express by highlighting the Range boundaries on the Canvas, through CanvasPanel’s API.

 CanvasPanel, then, needs to work with other components to render non-painting annotations outside of itself, but can supply those other components with prepared or transformed content to render.
 For example, text transcriptions; it can render them itself, on the canvas; or it can pass constructed text or html representation externally for rendering by a larger client (like the UV).
 “This is a representation of canvas content that you can choose to display off-canvas”.
 Same for commentary, textual and other media annotations that are not painting.